 No system is guaranteed bullet-proof, and as the LastPass hack showed, even password managers can be vulnerable.
 However, as that very incident showed, there are serious protections in place, and these prevented the LastPass hack from being a disaster for any customers.

-We'd strongly recommend getting up and running with a password manager for proper online peace of mind.
+In the age of hybrid work and vast security breaches, we'd strongly recommend getting up and running with a password manager for proper online peace of mind.